 The Brinsea Mini II Advance Egg Incubator has a standard egg holding capacity of 7 eggs (chicken, turkey, duck and goose).
 But if you want to increase the capacity to 14 eggs, you can purchase a 12-small egg disc.

 Egg turning normally stops two days before hatching.
 This was considered by the manufacturer of this incubator and they added an auto-stop to the automatic egg-turning system.
 So you don’t have to worry even if you forget to disable egg turning at the right time.
 Also, being an easy-to-use incubator, there is an in-built digital display and micro-controls on the incubator where users can view the remaining days to hatching, incubator temperature and humidity readings, and egg turning status.
-You can also adjust the setting of the temperature, turning angle and interval, cooling duration and temperature alarm limits easily via the controls close to the digital display unit at the top.
+You can also adjust the temperature setting, turning angle and interval, cooling duration and temperature alarm limits easily via the controls close to the digital display unit at the top.

 Beginners who want to try a mini egg incubator should give the Brinsea Mini II Advance Incubator higher consideration.
 It is indeed a great value for the money.